 Where can I find book reviews?

 If you are simply looking for a book recommendation or what to read next, here are a couple of sites to try.
 Literature-map.com allows you to type in the name of an author you enjoy, and then will give you similar authors.
 WhatShouldIReadNext.com allows you to type in a book you enjoyed, and will give you a list of similar titles.
 Our library catalog has a comparable feature.
-Search a book you enjoyed, click on Full Display, and click on Similar Authors or Titles.
+Search a book you enjoyed, click on “More Info”, and scroll down to see “Suggestions and more.”

 For children’s and young adult books, try CommonSenseMedia.org, which reviews books in terms of their content and allows you to find books based on age-appropriateness.
 This site also reviews movies, TV shows, and video games.